 All international students who enroll in CIM will be required to have their final transcript submitted through an NACES member organization for evaluation prior to registration for the semester of enrollment.
-For a complete list of required supporting documents, please see the page that corresponds with your position:

 In light of the unprecedented circumstances the COVID-19 pandemic has created, CIM has extended testing options to include TOEFL iBT Special Home Edition, TOEFL ITP Plus for China, IELTS Indicator and Pearson PTE.
 Duolingo is now accepted as part of the application process for all programs except the doctor of musical arts.
 Applicants may submit a Duolingo score to be considered for an audition.
 However, CIM must have a sufficient official score from TOEFL (Institution code: 1124), IELTS or PTE by March 1 to be considered for acceptance.